t-huyeng/sensor.community-api/python-client/docs/V2Api.md

 average of all measurements per sensor of the last 5 minutes for all temp./humidity/air pressure sensors only.

 average of all measurements per sensor of the last 5 minutes for all temp./humidity/air pressure sensors only.
 Be careful (large response)!
+Do not use this in the OpenAPI UI!

 ### Example